sophiemcgarity/worksheet_creator/README.md

 # Worksheet Creator

-Worksheet Creator is a Ruby for creating "fill-in-the-blank" worksheets.
+Worksheet Creator is a Ruby project for creating "fill-in-the-blank" worksheets.
 Inspired by the current work from home climate.
 The user can define multiple words to redact from a text passage.
 Each worksheet is stored on a home page.

 ## Project Features